ZeroTwoData/Data-Engineering-On-AWS/README.md

 <img src="https://user-images.githubusercontent.com/74563990/160485088-a7aeaa81-5bf1-4806-918d-e049332e72dd.png" width="600"/>

 ## Stream To Raw Storage Pipeline
 Data that is lying in the Kinesis stream will trigger another Lambda function, which takes the data and dumps it into a S3 bucket.
+The main use case for this is to put data into a data lake or another storage that can be used later.
 *To prevent a lot of files from being dumped into the S3 bucket at one time, I configured the Lambda function to wait for a specified amount of time after each transaction.

 <img src="https://user-images.githubusercontent.com/74563990/160485547-57b446d5-4fa6-4998-aca9-b06d5b88a6c1.png" width="600"/>